 The Shipper is required to update the site asset within UK Link to allow the read to be accepted.
 In the absence of the Shipper update, the read fails.

-There is a delay to a site visits caused by a Shipper issue.
+There is a delay to a site visit caused by a Shipper issue.

 The Shipper has provided incorrect site contact details.

-The DMSP cannot access the site due to bad weather conditions e.g. flooding or snow.
+The DMSP cannot access the site due to:

+Bad weather conditions e.g. flooding or snow.

 Pandemic or other health and safety issue on site preventing completion of visit